awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.CreateUser.md

 # Creating a database user<a name="Appendix.SQLServer.CommonDBATasks.CreateUser"></a>

 You can create a database user for your Amazon RDS for Microsoft SQL Server DB instance by running a T\-SQL script like the following example\.
+Use an application such as SQL Server Management Suite \(SSMS\)\.
+You log into the DB instance as the master user that was created when you created the DB instance\.

 ```
 --Initially set context to master database